 Theresa St. Romain is a metalsmith and designer.
 She makes jewelry, wearable narrative pieces, and small sculptures.
 Currently, cellular structures, small botanicals, visual tension, and journey stories fascinate her.

-Theresa’s work can be seen at Topaz Gallery in Atlanta, GA, Freehand Gallery in Los Angeles, CA, and The Grand Hand Gallery in St. Paul MN.
+Theresa’s work can be seen at Topaz Gallery in Atlanta, GA, Freehand Gallery in Los Angeles, CA, River Gallery in Chattanooga TN, Boulder Arts & Crafts in Boulder CO, and the John Michael Kohler Arts Center in Sheboygan WI.
 Theresa also teaches jewelry and metalsmithing classes at the Spruill Center for the Arts in Atlanta.

 Theresa has a BS in Science, Technology, and Culture from Georgia Tech and a BS in Criminal Justice from Georgia State University.
 She studied metalsmithing at the Spruill Center for the Arts and the Pratt Arts Center in Seattle.
 Her interests in science and story continue to inform her work.

 Theresa lives near Atlanta, but not too near.

 My work explores the concept of landscape elements to construct mini-narratives that connect to both the wearer and me.
 I have an urge for straight, clean lines and visual texture – a bumpy, rough, wandering texture, as if the pieces were both grown and fabricated, irregular and planned.

 Some pieces are like growths and others like landscapes; and others are signs for wearer.
 I "peg" the little shapes of metal so that they lift above the back sheet or in their boxes; they look like they are floating.
 I let them bunch together or tease them apart to add tension.
 I create the surface textures on the shibuichi with my torch (reticulation) and on the other metals with hammers and the rolling mill.